miykael/atlasreader/paper/paper.md

 and 51NF40-158776).
 Kirstie Whitaker is funded through an Alan Turing Institute Research Fellowship under EPSRC Research grant (TU/A/000017).
-This project was started at Neurohackademy 2018 which is funded by the National Institute of Mental Health through a grant to Ariel Rokem and Tal Yarkoni (INSERT CODE).
+This project was started at Neurohackademy 2018 which is funded by the National Institute of Mental Health through a grant to Ariel Rokem and Tal Yarkoni (R25MH112480).

 # References